 Want to come and play?
 Remember being a kid when things were simpler.
 A friend called out to come and play and you just went.
 No thinking about it.
 No second guessing the why.
 You just went.

-When people understand the why; when they can make that connection to how new technology will affect them in real time, you get a much greater uptake in adoption.
-And that is the end game.
+When people understand the why; they can make that connection to how new technology will affect them in real time.
+You will get a much greater uptake in adoption.
+That is the end game to make context matter.
 The way to get true value or return on investment is to ensure people are actually using the new system or new process the way it was intended and not reverting back to old systems or processes.

 Why they should take the time out of their busy days to learn the new process or adopt the new technology.
 But it doesn’t happen immediately.
 It takes time to build, to discover, to plan, to launch and to grow that knowledge.
 But if the foundations are solid, it is easy to build on.

 These “on the go” conversations become the scenarios that are real to a team.
 How to make the technology or function work for them.
 They get excited about a new way of working because it resolves a problem.
 They feel involved and part of the solution.
 And when people are onboard and excited, they share their knowledge with others.

 My favourite part of what I do is coaching.
 Sitting with individuals or small groups and nutting out the plan and process to solve their challenges.
 Whether that is helping a busy EA work out the best way to distribute 30-50 documents to 15-20 executives for board papers on a fortnightly basis using a shared OneNote notebook or perhaps helping teams become more connected using Skype for Business Video conferencing.

 We simply start the conversations and watch it ignite from there.